 Alongside the RSV, and ASV the AV, 1611 is flawless, when it comes to "uniform translating."

 On p.
 73 he has an illustration with a Bible labeled as KJV at the top of a tree, with the statement “The one, true, infallible God-breathed Bible” beneath the tree.
-It is not likely a reference to the originals, as the originals were already mentioned part-way up the tree, and the KJV label is by far the largest single item mentioned in the illustration.
+It is not likely a reference to the originals, as the originals were already mentioned part-way up the tree, and the KJV label is the heading at the top of the illustration.
 On p.
 73 there is a reference to "1059 God-breathed pages," which in the context clearly implies that it is a reference to the KJV.
 Ruckman doesn't know how many pages the originals consisted of, so it could only be a reference to a KJV Bible he had on hand.
 On p.
-72 Ruckman implies that the KJV is "the Holy Spirit's writing," as it was the only Bible he refers to in the previous sentence.
-The KJV defenders Ruckman cites in the footnotes of his book did not teach the KJV was inspired or inerrant, so it cannot be said that Ruckman was merely passing down what he had been taught.
+72 Ruckman implies that the KJV is "the Holy Spirit's writing," as it was the only Bible he refers to in the preceding sentence.
+The KJV defenders Ruckman cites in the footnotes of his book did not teach that the KJV was inspired or inerrant, so it cannot be said that Ruckman was merely passing down what he had been taught.

 It should also be mentioned that in the 1960's Ruckman began to publish his Bible Believer's Commentary Series.
 It's primary purpose was to defend the infallibility of every word of the KJV, something which had never been done before in a Bible commentary series.

 In this year Edward Hills—whose 1956 work has already been quoted—published Believing Bible Study.
 A first edition copy was not located for this study.
-My source is a third edition published posthumously in 1991.
+My source is a second edition published in 1977.
 On p.
 83 we read:

 Admittedly the King James Version is not ideally perfect.
 No translation ever can be.
 But it is the product of such God-guided scholarship that it is practically perfect.
 Its errors are very few and very minor.
 So few and so minor that it is difficult to point out any readings in the King James Version that are certainly erroneous.
 Perhaps not too many more than the following may safely be identified as such…

 In 1970 David O. Fuller issued a popular book which he edited by the title Which Bible? which is still in print.
 It included chapters by ten other contributing authors, some of whom have already been quoted in this document (Wilkinson, Martin, and Hills).
-Page 23 of the 5th edition (1975) answers the question as to whether the book taught that the KJV was inspired or inerrant:
+Page 33 answers the question as to whether the book taught that the KJV was inspired or inerrant: